SniperOO7/VIP-Premium-FULL-VERSION/README.md

     	- (fast defuse, fast plant, noscope croshair, buyzone anywhere, boost ladder, fast weapon switch, norecoil, hostage HP and speed)
     	- you can change which gadget will be active
     	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Pets]
+    	- this module allow VIP players to choose his own pet or disable visible of pets for player
+    	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!